nvim-lualine/lualine.nvim/README.md

 #### Global options

-Global options chnge behaviour of all suported components.
+Global options change behaviour of all suported components.
 All of these options can also be specifically set to all supported components, full example below.

 ##### Available global options